vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

     - A bunch of other analysis tools: https://dynamorio.org/API_samples.html
   - See https://github.com/ChampSim/ChampSim too

+#### uArch Change Perf Prediction

+- How to be able to predict impact of a uArch change on a workload's end-to-end performance?
+- Of course, we can just use sampled simulation and rebuild a simulator as we make changes to the RTL / mixed-abstraction model.
+- But, let's say we already have traces for a given unit in the pipeline / memory system?
+Like an L2 memory trace from a long RTL-level simulation (FireSim or regular RTL SW sim).
+  - Can we make a RTL change for that unit, replay the trace, and then estimate the end-to-end performance impact?
+  - This is quite hard in general since the timings of the trace will change based on the changes made to the unit!
+So naively running the traces on the modified unit won't suffice.
+  - Using some learned prediction model is also unreasonable - it becomes too unit-specific and requires constant re-training as the uArch changes.
+Also, parameter sweeping is too naive - real optimizations involve changing some fundamental algorithm or doing some nit thing that makes a marginal difference, not sweeping some coarse grained large hammer)

 ### RTL-Level What-If Analysis

 - Related thing is to extend sampled simulation to support what-if analysis